-Logue Law, in Pittsburgh, is a young, aggressive, and effective alternative to other attorney’s offices you may come across when looking for a criminal defense lawyer.
-The skilled attorneys in our office know how to design an excellent defense for your DWI/DUI charges.
+Logue Law Group, in Pittsburgh, is a young, aggressive, and effective alternative to other attorney’s offices you may come across when looking for a criminal defense lawyer.
+The skilled Pittsburgh DUI lawyers in our office know how to design an excellent defense for your DWI/DUI charges.

 Penalties for drinking and driving in Pennsylvania vary widely, depending on your number of prior convictions, your level of intoxication, and other factors.
 Please read our Driver’s License Penalties page for more information on penalties specific to Pennsylvania DUI.

-When applicable, we work to eliminate serious consequences for a first-time DUI arrest through the Accelerated Rehabilitative Disposition (ARD) program.
+When applicable, the DUI attorneys at our Pittsburgh firm work to eliminate serious consequences for a first-time DUI arrest through the Accelerated Rehabilitative Disposition (ARD) program.

 ARD allows accused offenders to avoid lengthy court proceedings, jail time and other penalties in exchange for attending supervised meetings, completing a court-mandated Alcohol Highway Safety School course or meeting other conditions imposed by the court, during a two-year probationary period.

 The good news is that if you successfully complete the ARD program, your DUI charge will be dropped and your arrest can be expunged from your criminal record.